 To apply for a Statement of Need, applicants must complete an application form and provide a number of documents to Health Canada.
+There is no fee for obtaining a Statement of Need.
 The specific requirements depend on the profile of the applicant and the type of medical training being sought in the United States.
 The requirements for obtaining a Statement of Need from Health Canada are subject to change as they are reviewed annually by provincial and territorial ministries and departments of health.

-If your circumstances are not described above or you have questions about determining your category, please see the additional information and descriptions of applicant categories or contact the Program Administrator using the following email address: firstname.lastname@example.org.
+If your circumstances are not described below or you have questions about determining your category, please see the additional information and descriptions of applicant categories.

 Please submit all required documents to the Program Administrator, Health Canada.
 It is your responsibility to ensure all required documents are submitted.
 Complete packages are recommended and email is preferred.
 Certified and notarized documents cannot be submitted by facsimile.

 Please submit your application by one of the following methods.